This screen snapshot is what will be seen when the "+More" drop-down option is clicked on:

-Once selected, the option will result in a "DIF plot" for each test item, similar to the one shown here:
+A "DIF plot" for each test item will then be created, similar to the one shown here:

 The chart above, for I35, reflects an item that meets the ETS criteria for C (large).
 There's quite a range of scores where the Nat. group consistently out-performed the Ing. group.
 This is a picture which may well suggest the presence of 'DIF', differential item functioning.